 And a precursor to 2016.
 Right?
 Like, Mary was theoretically one of the test cases that they used on the stuff they would use two years later.

-Well, they're a big claim to fame, of course, as they like to do these videos where they do these undercover videos, and then twist them and put them out, release them out of context, so it makes it look like folks are doing illegal or unethical things when they aren't.
-But interestingly enough, both of those men have found themselves in their own legal troubles since and Ali Alexander is in great legal trouble right now, as he has apparently been either sending or eliciting nude photos from underage men online.
+Well, their a big claim to fame, of course, is that they like to do these videos where they do these undercover videos and then twist them and put them out.
+Release them out of context so it makes it look like folks are doing illegal or unethical things when they aren't.
+But interestingly enough, both of those men have found themselves in their own legal troubles since.
+And Ali Alexander is in great legal trouble right now.
+He has apparently been either sending or eliciting nude photos from underage men online.
 So he's got his own hot water to deal with now, but I digress.

-Yeah, one of the things that always bothered me about their tactics because like tracking is a real thing in campaigns where you send a campaign staffer to track an opposing candidate, try to potentially catch them in a moment where they say something, you know, that's potentially not flattering.
-But there's a big difference between that and targeting a campaign volunteer, someone who is just manning the door, and is just really trying to make a difference to their community.
-And like trying to put that person in potentially legal trouble, but at the very least, like, and not even at the very least, but like very real ruining people's lives.
-Because, you know, they're just trying to appease you, like they they prey on our social, like ability as people to just try to be like, keep calm and carry on.
-They really prey on our, our desire to just be nice, and to try to be welcoming.
+Yeah, one of the things that always bothered me about their tactics... because, like, tracking is a real thing in campaigns, where you send a campaign staffer to track an opposing candidate, try to potentially catch them in a moment where they say something, you know, that's potentially not flattering.
+But there's a big difference between that and targeting a campaign volunteer, someone who is just manning the door and is just really trying to make a difference to their community.
+And like trying to put that person in potentially legal trouble, but at the very least, like, and not even at the very least, but like, ruining people's lives.
+Because you know, they're just trying to appease you, like, they they prey on our social, like, ability as people to just try to keep calm and carry on.
+They really prey on our desire to just be nice and to try to be welcoming.
 And they twist that and they turn that against us.
-And obviously like we can't do and every campaign I've ever worked on, we try to never do anything illegal, we run everything we do, by campaign attorneys to make sure that we stay within the boundaries of a law.
-And it really, it really bothers me that these folks will just come in and try to mess up a random person or random volunteer's life, who really has no generally has very little standing or sway within the campaign itself, or the organization itself.
-It's really, no, it's awful.
-Yeah,
+And obviously, like, we can't do... every campaign I've ever worked on, we try to never do anything illegal, we run everything we do by campaign attorneys to make sure that we stay within the boundaries of the law.
+And it really bothers me that these folks will just come in and try to mess up a random person or random volunteer's life, who really has very little standing or sway within the campaign itself or the organization itself.
+It's really... it's awful.

 They're just horrible people, as you previously stated.
-The other thing is like, I do think that that Obama care vote was still a problem for her.
-And I think she was aware that it would be but was also happy to take that vote anyway, because I heard her talk since then, about how she do it all over again, because of what it did for the people of Louisiana.
-And I can tell you that my respect for her as a senator grew, as we were pushing for ACA, the health care reform.
-Because I just saw, the way she responded to her constituents, the way she handled events, the way she managed a room of people, some of them who were just hateful towards her, and again, spreading misinformation and disinformation.
+The other thing is, like, I do think that the Obamaccare vote was still a problem for her.
+And I think she was aware that it would be, but was also happy to take that vote anyway because she...
+I heard her talk since then, about how she'd it all over again because of what it did for the people of Louisiana.
+And I can tell you that my respect for her as a senator grew as we were pushing for ACA.
+The health care reform.
+Because I just saw the way she responded to her constituents, the way she handled events, the way she managed a room of people, some of them who were just hateful towards her.
+And again, spreading misinformation and disinformation.
 And so I've really learned to think very highly of her throughout that.
-And the other piece of the puzzle that I saw, because again, for me, I had always been left of Mary.
-Right.
-So I had always prior to that thought, well, she's not really as liberal as I'd like to see, I wasn't as involved in politics in previous years that she was running.
-But like me, I saw all these young people from across the country who were far left or progressive, left of Mary Landrieu, come work on her campaign in a very idealistic way.
+And the other piece of the puzzle that I saw... because again, for me, I had always been left of Mary, right?
+So I had always prior to that thought, "Well, she's not really as liberal as I'd like to see."
+I wasn't as involved in politics in previous years that she was running.
+But like me, I saw all these young people from across the country, who were far left or progressive, left of Mary Landrieu, come work on her campaign in a very idealistic way.
 Because they appreciated who she was.
-And because they knew the reality on the ground here that we weren't getting a super progressive candidate elected the Senate in Louisiana.
+And because they knew the reality on the ground here was that we weren't getting a super progressive candidate elected to Senate in Louisiana.

-Yeah, I think I think that speaks volumes about the, you know, first the, the effort it took to get the Affordable Care Act passed in the first place.
-And then the courage, I think that a lot of these elected officials felt or needed to get it over the finish line, I think.
-That was obviously a politically not easy vote to take.
-And a lot of folks, maybe all of them paid the price for it.
-And not to potentially go on a tangent here.
-But I think we need a little bit more of tha now when it comes to gun reform in this country to where I don't think it would be a very politically popular vote, to do gun reform in this country, but it'll save lives.
+Yeah, I think that speaks volumes about the, you know, the effort it took to get the Affordable Care Act passed in the first place.
+And then the courage I think that a lot of these elected officials felt or needed to get it over the finish line.
+I think that was obviously a politically not easy vote to take.
+And a lot of folks, maybe all of them, paid the price for it.
+And... not to potentially go on a tangent here, but I think we need a little bit more of tha now, when it comes to gun reform in this country too.
+I don't think it would be a very politically popular vote, to do gun reform in this country, but it'll save lives.
 And I think in the long run, that's more valuable.
 And I think the Affordable Care Act was the same way.
-The number, the numbers of folks who now have health insurance, because of the things in that bill is so much better.
+The number of folks who now have health insurance because of the things in that bill is so much better.
 It's exponentially better than what it was before.
-And it's it's funny, because it's so ingrained in our society now that it's kind of funny to think about a time before, but it wasn't that long ago.
-I might go on a personal tangent here, like my sister had a ton of, you know, pre existing health conditions, and she wouldn't have been able to have insurance without it.
-And it's crazy to think that there was a time in her life where she couldn't have
+And it's it's funny, because it's so ingrained in our society now, that it's kind of funny to think about a time before, but it wasn't that long ago.
+I might go on a personal tangent here, like, my sister had a ton of, you know, pre-existing health conditions, and she wouldn't have been able to have insurance without it.
+And it's crazy to think that there was a time in her life where she couldn't have.

-People forget that it wasn't just the Affordable Care Act, it was also the patient protection, the Affordable Care and Patient Protection Act.
+People forget that it wasn't just the Affordable Care Act, it was also the Patient Protection, the Affordable Care and Patient Protection Act.
 And there was a day when your insurance company could kick you off your insurance for any reason whatsoever.
 Did not have to give you any excuse.
-Yeah.
 I don't think people remember that.

-I mean, it's, it's the greater good and you can you know, I think there can be arguments that maybe we could've push for more or that maybe there could have been a better
+I mean, it's the greater good.
+And you can, you know...
+I think there can be arguments that maybe we could've push for more or that maybe there could have been a better plan.

-we can still do that.
-But it was certainly a step in the right direction.
-Yeah.
+We can still do that, but it was certainly a step in the right direction.
 And it certainly was a step that saved a lot of lives.
 And I think that's valuable,

 Damn right.

-Again, it's been a while.
-So my memory might be a little bit shoddy here.
-But in general, I felt that when it came to the primary election, at least the Louisiana primary election, we were well funded.
-I mean, 80 plus staff, organizing staff in Louisiana.
+Again, it's been a while so my memory might be a little bit shoddy here.
+But in general, I felt that when it came to the primary election, at least the Louisiana primary election, we were well funded, I mean, 80+ organizing staff in Louisiana?
 Amazing.
 Absolutely amazing.
 Would I have wanted more?
-Could I have asked for more, potentially.
+Could I have asked for more?
+Potentially.
 But I was very happy with what we had.
 And I was very happy with the field offices that we had.
-The problem was is when everybody got cleaned out in, you know, in the Senate in 2014, that the DS made a decision that, you know, the well was going to run dry for the Landrieu campaign.
-Run off.
+The problem was... when everybody got cleaned out in, you know, in the Senate in 2014, the DS made a decision that, you know, the well was going to run dry for the Landrieu campaign.
+For the runoff.

-So yeah, so just to set that up for folks who most states or I should say every other state in November has their election for the senator who is going to be there, Senator, in Louisiana.
-That's our primary.
-So we've got we go to the runoff most of the time, which is going to be in December.
-So we're that weird, last month of the year where the whole country's eyes turn to our Senate race, you know, our Senate runoff?
-Yep.
-That's what happened here in November when Senate got wiped out, the DSCC had to make a decision on whether or not to continue to fund Mary Landrieu.
+So yeah, so just to set that up for folks who... most states, I should say every other state, in November has their election for the senator who is going to be their Senator.
+In Louisiana, that's our primary.
+So we go to the runoff most of the time, which is going to be in December.
+So we're that weird, last month of the year where the whole country's eyes turn to our Senate race, you know, our Senate runoff.
+That's what happened here.
+In November, when Senate got wiped out, the DSCC had to make a decision on whether or not to continue to fund Mary Landrieu.

-And I don't know, what was the decision, like I wasn't in the room when that decision was made.
-I wasn't I don't know why that decision was made.
+And I don't know what was the decision, like, I wasn't in the room when that decision was made.
+I don't know why that decision was made.
 I just knew that it was.
 And I was left to deal with the consequences.

 What happened?
 So yeah, what happened then?

-Yeah, um, I can't remember the exact numbers.
-But we had to lay off a lot of our organizing staff, we had to close a number of our field
+Yeah, I can't remember the exact numbers, but we had to lay off a lot of our organizing staff, we had to close a number of our field offices.

-offices that at one point in time, it was half, you had to lay off.
-That sounds that
+I think you said that at one point in time it was half.
+You had to lay off half.

-sounds right.
+That sounds right.
 Yeah, we had to lay off a lot of our staff, and we had to close a lot of our field offices.
-And that, you know, I personally, I stepped back to because it was hard for us.
-I didn't feel like it was right.
-To do that.
+And that, you know, I stepped back to because it was hard for us.
+I didn't feel like it was right to do that.
 I didn't feel like we were setting ourselves up for success.
-And I didn't feel like it was right for me to retain my job.
-If I was going to fire almost half my staff or half my staff and close most of my field offices.
-I felt like it would have been, effectively just a title I had.
+And I didn't feel like it was right for me to retain my job, if I was going to fire half my staff and close most of my field offices.
+I felt like it would have been effectively just a title I had.
 So I took a step back and, you know, hopped off the team at that point.
-Because at the time, I was, to be honest, I was pretty burned out.
-Um, I was really committed to try to make us a Winning Campaign and to effectively have the river run dry that that point, left a bad taste in my mouth.
-And I said,
+Because at the time, to be honest, I was pretty burned out.
+I was really committed to try to make us a winning campaign and to effectively have the river run dry at that point left a bad taste in my mouth.
+And I said, "Time to stop."

-not remember that.
+I did not remember that.
 So I'm kind of sad that you did.
-Because the interesting thing, so I'll speak on this since you weren't there for it.
-Yeah, the tone of the campaign changed almost immediately, because prior to the runoff, there had been a person that the DSCC sent to manage the campaign.
+Because the interesting thing... so I'll speak on this since you weren't there for it.
+The tone of the campaign changed almost immediately because prior to the runoff, there had been a person that the DSCC sent to manage the campaign.
 And, of course, he left.
-For the run off, though a couple of Mary Landrieu's tried and true.
-Friends, came back to run the campaign for the runoff Ryan Bernie, and Norma Jane Saboten, who we have since lost.
-But the tone of the campaign, you know, we'd have the morning campaign calls, the tone was immediately different.
+For the run off though, a couple of Mary Landrieu's tried and true friends came back to run the campaign for the runoff Ryan Berni and Norma Jane Sabiston, who we have since lost.
+But the tone of the campaign... you know, we had the morning campaign calls... the tone was immediately different.
 It was immediately different.
-And for those few who stayed for that last month, it seemed like their moods shifted, even though we knew we were kind of fighting this sort of losing battle.
-There was still this great morale boost there, there was this this great sense of, oh, we recognize what we're running.
-For now.
-We recognize what we're working for.
+And for those few who stayed for that last month, it seemed like their moods shifted.
+Even though we knew we were kind of fighting this losing battle, there was still this great morale boost there.
+There was this this great sense of, "Oh, we recognize what we're running for now.
+We recognize what we're working for."
 And that was really interesting.
-That was very interesting to me that they came in and because they were Ryan and Norma Jane are from here.
-And they'd run campaigns for Landrieu's before and so they really understood the moment we were in, in the, in the space we were in.
+That was very interesting to me that they came in.
+Because Ryan and Norma Jane are from here.
+And they'd run campaigns for Landrieu's before and so they really understood the moment we were in and the space we were in.

-I believe that I didn't get to know Norma Jane very well, but I do know, Ryan, Bernie, I've spent some time talking to him.
+I believe it.
+I didn't get to know Norma Jane very well, but I do know Ryan Berni, I've spent some time talking to him.
 And I think he's great.
-And yeah, I I don't know if I have more to say about them or that but
+And yeah, I don't know if I have more to say about them or that but...

-I did get to do an episode with Ryan might be in season one.
-Yeah, it was in season one of Louisiana Lefty.
+I did get to do an episode with Ryan.
+Might be in Season One.
+Yeah, it was in Season One of Louisiana Lefty.
 So if folks are interested in that, then go back.
-But I I stole from him who I'm sure he didn't.
-He didn't make this up.
-But he used that every morning that we'd get on the call.
-Win the day, just win the day, what are we going to win this day.
-And I have used that in multiple campaigns for for myself, whether it's for, you know, to share with volunteers and staff or whether it's just for me waking up and how do you win the day?
+But I stole from him...
+He didn't make this up... but he used that every morning that we'd get on the call, - win the day, just win the day, what are we doing to win this day.
+And I have used that in multiple campaigns for myself, whether it's for, you know, to share with volunteers and staff or whether it's just for me waking up and being like, "How do you win the day?"
 It is a really good way to go into campaigns.

-I do I do like that mantra a lot.
-Yeah.
+I do like that mantra a lot, yeah.

-So the Democratic Senatorial Campaign Committee that supported Mary Landrieu has the same acronym as the Democratic State Central Committee, which is always very confusing to people in Louisiana.
+So the Democratic Senatorial Campaign Committee, that supported Mary Landrieu, has the same acronym as the Democratic State Central Committee, which is always very confusing to people in Louisiana.
 So when you're talking about the DSCC, it's hard to know which one you're talking about.
-Steven Handwork and I did.
-I want to say it's in season one of Louisiana lefty.
-Episode, demystifying the democratic alphabet soup, where we talked about all those different groups.
-So if folks really kind of want to learn the difference, they can do that there.
+Stephen Handwerk and I did...
+I want to say it's in Season One of Louisiana Lefty, we did an episode called "Demystifying Democratic Alphabet Soup", where we talked about all those different groups.
+So if folks really want to learn the difference, they can do that there.
 But I, given my preference, I would change the state parties group DSCC name just to get rid of any confusion there, but that's really not something I have any impact over.
-But the one thing I'll say about the actual D S CC, that sometimes folks just called the D S for the Democratic Senatorial Campaign Committee, the D S. Louisianans have never gotten over it, that they pulled their funding on Mary Landrieu.
+But the one thing I'll say about the actual DSCC, that folks just sometimes call the DS, for the Democratic Senatorial Campaign Committee, the DS.
+Louisianans have never gotten over the fact that they pulled their funding on Mary Landrieu.
 I don't think they've ever forgiven the DSCC for that.
-And I personally know a lot of people when they've gotten phone calls fundraising for the DSCC who have given them an earful.
+And I personally know a lot of people who, when they've gotten fundraising phone calls from the DSCC, have given them an earful.

-Really, yeah.
-Yeah.
+Really?
 Doesn't surprise me at all.
-If there's anything.
-Well, let me say this to your original point.
-Us Democrats, we love a good acronym.
-And then on the side of that, us Louisianans.
-We know how to hold a grudge.
+If there's anything...
+Well, let me say this, to your original point, us Democrats, we love a good acronym.
+And then on the side of that, us Louisianans, we know how to hold a grudge.
 We certainly know how to hold a grudge.
-100% ask Nick Saben
+100%.
+Ask Nick Saban

-Well, I noticed in 2015 in John Bell's first gubernatorial election year, there was an extreme hangover.
+Well, I noticed in 2015 in John Bel's first gubernatorial election year, there was an extreme hangover.
 There was a lot of depression in Democrats.
 And the sense that Mary had just lost and I think folks had seen her as so infallible in some ways.
 So electorially infallible, I should say.
 That I think that was a big hurdle to get over for folks.
-Certainly the people I was connected to, were just convinced that we could never get a Democratic governor elected.
+Certainly the people I was connected to were just convinced that we could never get a Democratic governor elected.
 So that was a lingering issue from 2014.
-But on the positive side, Mary Landrieu, donate donated her data from all that work that you all did.
+But on the positive side, Mary Landrieu donated her data from all that work that y'all did.
 So she donated that data to the Democratic Party.
-So that was of benefit to John Bell.
-And I think all those voter registrations that were done, quite possibly benefited John Bell and his election.
+So that was of benefit to John Bel.
+And I think all those voter registrations that were done, quite possibly benefited John Bel in his election.
 So I think that there were long term benefits that folks maybe haven't even really thought of.
-And certainly, over the course of 2015, people started to see the potential for a Democrat to win that race as the poll started to show at some point.
+And certainly, over the course of 2015, people started to see the potential for a Democrat to win that race as the polls started to show at some point.

 Yeah.
-Yeah.
-I I don't want to take credit for stuff that I don't know.
-I have.
-I don't know I have any power over but sure.
-I mean, it's, it would be lovely to think that the work we did helped carry over and helped win that election.
-I don't want to take anything away from Governor Edwards campaign and the work that they did on the ground.
-I think he did a fantastic, obviously they did a fantastic job and ran one of my favorite political ads of all time.
-That campaign against David Vitter and I, you know, I think though if you invest the time you invest the money, you invest the people, you can build this power like it.
-But that's the thing is it takes time, it takes people and if it takes time and people then it takes money.
+I don't want to take credit for stuff that I don't know, that I don't have any power over.
+But sure.
+I mean, it would be lovely to think that the work we did helped carry over and helped win that election.
+I don't want to take anything away from Governor Edward's campaign and the work that they did on the ground.
+I think he did a fantastic, obviously they did a fantastic, job and ran one of my favorite political ads of all time.
+That campaign against David Vitter...
+And I, you know, I think if you invest the time, you invest the money, you invest the people, you can build this power.
+But that's the thing, it takes time, it takes people.
+And if it takes time and people then it takes money.
 Because it can't just be volunteers doing this all the time because they will absolutely run themselves ragged and then they won't volunteer again.
 You need someone on the ground who is actively organizing that community, you need someone who is actively building up a community of progressive voters and reliable voters in that community.
 And there are a bunch of organizations who do this kind of stuff.
-But having someone who is on the ground to keep everyone organized, keep them focused on the fight at hand and keep them focused on the election at hand and making sure that folks in the community are aware of whatever local elections are happening or, you know, not even that most high profile elections are happening, but like continuing to build this attitudes and idea of being like a voting citizen.
+But having someone who is on the ground to keep everyone organized, keep them focused on the fight at hand and keep them focused on the election at hand and making sure that folks in the community are aware of whatever local elections are happening or, you know, not even that most high profile elections are happening, but like continuing to build these attitudes and idea of being, like, a voting citizen.
 I think it really builds on itself.
-Because, you know, if you start voting off, you know, quote, unquote, off year elections, you're definitely going to vote in presidential elections.
-And you're going to keep voting in your off your elections, too.
+Because, you know, if you start voting in "off year elections," you're definitely going to vote in presidential elections.
+And you're going to keep voting in your off your elections too.
 It's building on that power.

 Yeah.
-That was ultimately my point is that all these things build upon each other.
-If you look at Beto O'Rourke, some of the campaigns he's run in Texas, while he himself has not won most of those big name.
-Those marquee races, I should say.
-He's been credited with down ballot success, right with getting congressional folks elected, with getting Supreme Court seats or justices, judges elected.
+That was ultimately my point, that all these things build upon each other.
+If you look at Beto O'Rourke, some of the campaigns he has run in Texas, while he himself has not won most of those big name, those marquee races, I should say, he's been credited with down ballot success, right?
+With getting congressional folks elected, with getting Supreme Court seats or justices, judges elected.
 So all those things kind of interplay with each other.
-So whenever you are doing that work of base building and power building, it impacts beyond what your particular races.
+So whenever you are doing that work of base building and power building, it has impacts beyond your particular races.

-Yeah, I think you can look to Texas as an example, I think you can also look to Georgia as an example there, Stacey Abrams and her organization have really done tremendous work there.
+Yeah, I think you can look to Texas as an example.
+I think you can also look to Georgia as an example there.
+Stacey Abrams and her organization have really done tremendous work there.
 And obviously, she didn't win her two elections either.
-But you can see the after effects of the work that they've done.
-And you can, you can see that with the right time and investment built in that you can build progressive power in, you know, traditionally or, you know, potentially normally understood as conservative places or states, especially in the South.
+But you can see the aftereffects of the work that they've done.
+And you can see that, with the right time and investment built in, you can build progressive power in, you know, traditionally or, you know, normally understood as conservative places or states.
+Especially in the South.

 Well, so you mentioned wanting a visual, I'm certainly happy to put links in the Episode Notes, if there's something there you want folks to be able to go see.
 So if there's a visual or if there's a link to your website, where folks can look a little bit more at what you offer?
 I'm certainly happy to put that in there.